ohincu/animal-shelter/README.md

 ## Case Problem & Solution
 This case offers shelter employees two valuable opportunities:

-**1. Enhanced Support for Low Adoption Likelihood**
+**1. Suport for animals with low adoption likelihood**
 When an animal is predicted to have a low likelihood of adoption, it provides an opportunity for shelter employees to extend additional support in the effort to find them a new home.
-This proactive approach ensures that animals with lower adoption probabilities receive extra attention and care.
+This approach ensures that animals with lower adoption probabilities receive extra attention and care.

-**2. Resource Optimization Based on Adoption Likelihood**
+**2. Resource optimization based on adoption likelihood**
 The predictive model enables shelter employees to optimize their human, financial, and time resources based on the likelihood of adoption.
 For instance, if the model indicates a low adoption likelihood for particular animals, the shelter can allocate more efforts and resources to increase the chances of successful adoptions.

 ## Data